 The Great White Throne is not a trial.
 There is no determination to be made at this judgment.
 All the facts are already in.
 God accumulated all the evidence.
 He will ask only one question – “Have you believed in Jesus’ death on the cross as adequate to take away your sins?”
 Either our name is already in the Book of Life, or it is not.
 The Great White Throne judgment is simply a proclamation of those who have not believed in Jesus’ death as the only way of salvation.

 The reality of eternal damnation should motivate us to share Christ with our friends.

-Understanding of the lake of fire is crucial for effective motivation for witnessing.
-God does not condemn people based on their sins but because they reject Christ as their Savior.
+Understanding the lake of fire is crucial for effective motivation for witnessing.
+God does not condemn people based on their sins, but because they reject Christ as their Savior.